ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_bt_plugin.rst

     });
   }

-For more information on custom type conversion, you can refer to the `json_utils.hpp <https://github.com/ros-navigation/navigation2/blob/main/nav2_behavior_tree/include/nav2_behavior_tree/json_utils.hpp>`_ or the BT.CPP documentation : `Visualize custom types in the Blackboard <https://www.behaviortree.dev/docs/tutorial-basics/tutorial_11_groot2/#visualize-custom-types-in-the-blackboard>`_
+For more information on custom type conversion, you can refer to the `json_utils.hpp <https://github.com/ros-navigation/navigation2/blob/main/nav2_behavior_tree/include/nav2_behavior_tree/json_utils.hpp>`_ or the BT.CPP documentation: `Visualize custom types in the Blackboard <https://www.behaviortree.dev/docs/tutorial-basics/tutorial_11_groot2/#visualize-custom-types-in-the-blackboard>`_

   .. note::